 If you or your business is involved in a legal dispute, you should consult with a skilled real estate attorney in order to determine the best course of action to assert your rights and protect your interests.
-James G. Schwartz has represented Bay Area businesses in a wide range of legal matters for nearly 40 years.
+Cirrus Law PC has represented Bay Area businesses in a wide range of legal matters for nearly 40 years.
 To schedule an initial confidential consultation, contact us today online or at (925) 463-1073.

 More Blog Posts: